 Group Care Negotiated Rule Making Project

-Utilizing this Negotiated Rule Making (NRM) approach, DCYF’s Licensing Division (LD) has begun the process of amending the group care (110-145) WAC and will soon begin the process of amending the foster care (110-148) WAC.
+Utilizing this Negotiated Rule Making (NRM) approach, the Licensing Division has begun the process of amending the group care WAC 110-145 as part of the D.S.
+Settlement.

 What is Negotiated Rule Making?